Jahia/jcrestapi/README.md

     "name" : <unescaped child name>,
     "type" : <nodetype name>,
     "links" : {
-        "self" : <URI identifying the resource associated with the child's node>, "type" : <URI identifying the resource associated with the child's node type>
+        "self" : "<URI identifying the resource associated with the child's node>", "type" : "<URI identifying the resource associated with the child's node type>" }
-    }

 #### Example